David Patten: First stint with Browns

-First stint with the Patriots
+New England Patriots

 In 2001, Patten signed as a free agent with the New England Patriots.
 He started 14 games at wide receiver for the Patriots in 2001, setting a then-career-high with 51 catches for 749 yards.
 Against the Indianapolis Colts on October 21, 2001, Patten became the eighth player in NFL history (and just the second since the merger) to run, catch, and throw for a touchdown in a 38–17 win; he was named AFC Offensive Player of the Week for his performance.
 He scored on a 29-yard end around on the Patriots' first offensive play.
 In the second quarter, he caught a 91-yard touchdown pass from Tom Brady. and then caught a lateral from Brady before throwing a 60-yard pass to Troy Brown.
 It was the first such game since Walter Payton did it in 1979.

 Patten caught a touchdown pass from Drew Bledsoe in the AFC Championship Game at Pittsburgh and then caught a score from Tom Brady in the Patriots' Super Bowl XXXVI win over the St. Louis Rams in February 2002, earning his first Super Bowl ring.

 In 2002, Patten again started 14 of 16 games, setting a career-high with 61 receptions, 824 yards, and five touchdowns while leading Patriots receivers with 13.5 yards per catch.
 Patten started five of the team's first six games in 2003 before being placed on injured reserve on November 7.
 Patten returned to start 11 of 16 games in 2004, recording 44 catches for 800 yards and seven touchdowns and earning his third Super Bowl ring in a win over the Philadelphia Eagles in Super Bowl XXXIX.